Generation Capital Assets

 Other Value-Added Services

 Numerous KPP members have access to other services provided by Staff calculated to assist the utility in remaining competitive, viable and efficient.
-Such services are briefly described here:
+Such services are briefly describe here:

 - Identifying a utility’s financial trend indicators